This Day In Music: September 10

 September 10, 1958 ~ Keyboardist, songwriter, producer Monte Moir born in USA ~ Best known as original keyboardist for Prince-associated R&B outfit the Time.
 In-demand producer, songwriter, collaborator for the likes of Alexander O'Neal, Gladys Knight, Vanity 6, Deniece Williams, Thelma Houston, Deja, Lolly Pop, Precious Wilson, Jimmy Jam, Terry Lewis, and others.
 His songwriting credits include Janet Jackson's The Pleasure Principle, Ruby Turner's In My Life and Steven Dante's It's Only Love

 September 10, 1958 ~ Singer Siobhan Fahey, full name Siobhan Maire Deirdre Fahey, born ~ Founding member of 1980s trio Bananarama, alongside Sarah Elizabeth Dalin and Keren Woodward, known for songs such as Cruel Summer, It Ain't What You Do (It's The The Way That You Do It) with the Fun Boy Three, Na Na Hey Hey (Kiss Him Goodbye), Robert de Niro's Waiting, the US No.1 hit Venus, and Love In The First Degree.
 Also founded Shakespears Sister, known for the 1992 hit Stay.
-Married to producer and the Eurythmics member Dave Stewart from 1987 to 1996 with whom she has two sons
+Married to producer and Eurythmics member Dave Stewart from 1987 to 1996 with whom she has two sons

 September 10, 1956 ~ R&B, soul singer, actress Debra Laws, full name Debra Renee Laws, born in Houston, Texas, USA ~ Sister of flutist Hubert Laws and singers Eloise Laws and Ronnie Laws.
 Best known for her 1981 Very Special Billboard R&B top 20 hit.
 The song would later notably be sampled by Jennifer Lopez in the international hit All I Have